AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/accessrights/subscriptions``
 --------------------------------------------

-Get the default Access Rights of the requesting identity for any newly created Subscription.
+Get the default Access Rights of the requesting identity for any newly created Subscriptions.

 **Parameters**